 Associate Dean Jaya Ramji-Nogales specializes in immigration law, international law, procedure and process.
 She currently teaches Civil Procedure, Evidence, Refugee Law and Policy, and the Temple Law Asylum Project.
 Dean Ramji-Nogales’ research areas include asylum and refugee law, global migration law, and empirical assessment of asylum adjudication.

 Dean Ramji-Nogales’ current work in scholarship and in practice focuses on contemporary challenges to asylum and refugee law in the United States.
+Most recently, she has published on the failings of border infrastructures and litigation as border governance.
+Dean Ramji-Nogales has also written on race, national security, and immigration and on solidarity, migration, and law.
 In 2021, along with her Georgetown University co-authors, she published a book entitled The End of Asylum examining the history of the U.S. asylum system, describing the Trump administration’s attempts to destroy that process, and offering suggestions to rebuild our asylum program.
-She recently published a co-authored article comparing nationality bans in the immigration laws of Israel and the United States, and her work-in-progress examines rhetoric around refugee protection in the United States since the 1980 Refugee Act, with a particular focus on changes to then U.S. refugee protection program since the 2016 election.
-Along with her dedicated and talented students and their partners at the Washington Office on Latin America, Dean Ramji-Nogales created the Temple Law Asylum Project, which provides tailored country conditions research to support asylum seekers and their lawyers.
+She is currently writing an article on changes to the asylum process under President Biden.
+Along with her dedicated and talented students and their partners at the Washington Office on Latin America, Dean Ramji-Nogales runs the Temple Law Asylum Project, which provides tailored country conditions research to support asylum seekers and their lawyers and offers know-your-rights trainings for communities and organizations impacted by immigration enforcement actions.

-Dean Ramji-Nogales also writes on global migration law, a new field of study that she is developing along with colleagues in law and other disciplines.
+Dean Ramji-Nogales also writes on global migration law, a field of study that she has developed along with colleagues in law and other disciplines.
 Her work in the area focuses on forced migration as well as the intersection of immigration and international human rights law.
-Her most recent works explore the role of international migration law in constructing migration emergencies and critique human rights law as insufficiently attentive to the interests of undocumented migrants.
+Her publications explore international migration law and its role in constructing migration emergencies as well as its failings in addressing climate migration, and critique human rights law as insufficiently attentive to the interests of undocumented migrants.
 Dean Ramji-Nogales has also written on the situation of forced migrants under international criminal law and international humanitarian law.

 Along with her Georgetown University co-authors, Dean Ramji-Nogales has published several quantitative and qualitative studies of the U.S. asylum system.
 Their first book, Refugee Roulette: Disparities in Asylum Adjudication and Proposals for Reform, was the first empirical study of decision-making at all four levels of the American asylum process.
 Their second book, Lives in the Balance: Asylum Adjudication by the Department of Homeland Security, provides an in-depth examination of the first level of that process, enriching its quantitative findings with interviews and surveys of asylum adjudicators.
 Both works offer suggestions for systemic reform.